decidables/decidables/sites/detectable/src/roc.md

 The :key[hit rate] and :key[false alarm rate] allow us to summarize performance with two values.
 We can use these values to visualize performance as a point in a space, with the *x*-coordinate defined by :key[FAR], and the *y*-coordinate defined by :key[HR].
-This space is called :term[receiver operating characteristic (ROC) space] or alternatively :term[relative operating characteristic space] :cite[@Swets1996].
+This space is called :term[receiver/relative operating characteristic space] (:term[ROC space]) :cite[@Swets1996].
 (The term "receiver" dates back to the original development of this approach in the context of separating signal and noise in the output of radar receivers used to detect enemy planes during World War II.)

 A point in ROC space uniquely defines a combination of :key[HR] and :key[FAR]: